Mielnik: History

 Following the act of restoration of the Podlasie region to the Kingdom of Poland and Union of Lublin (1569), Mielnik passed to the Kingdom of Poland.
 Its population was c.
 1,500, and the town remained an important urban center of Podlasie.

 Swedish invasion of Poland was a disaster for Mielnik, and the town has never recovered from the destruction.
 In late May 1657, it was burned to the ground by Swedes of Gustav Otto Steinbock and Transilvanians of George II Rakoczi, who also destroyed the royal castle and the parish church.
 As a result, Mielnik lost 70% of population.

 Following the Partitions of Poland, Mielnik was annexed by the Kingdom of Prussia (1795), and in 1807, it was transferred to the Russian Empire, where it remained until World War I. In 1829, Russians destroyed the local Catholic church, and in 1863, to commemorate the suppression of the January Uprising, the Orthodox chapel of Alexander Nevsky was built.
 Mielnik returned to Poland in 1919, losing its town charter in 1934.

 Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, Mielnik was first occupied by the Soviet Union until 1941, and then by Germany until 1944.
+Afterwards, it was restored to Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
+The Polish anti-communist resistance was active in Mielnik, and in 1945–1947, it carried out two raids on the local communist police station.